LOFAR constraints on the repetition & environments of CHIME FRBs: Analysis

 About 20\% of the LOTAAS TABs had a large number of candidates ($\sim$10$^3$), making it prohibitive to generate dynamic spectra for all of them.
 For these beams, we employ two additional methods to reduce the number of candidates requiring visual inspection.
 First, we only inspect candidates with DMs in a narrow range of 5 pc~cm$^{-3}$ around the known FRB DM.
 Second, we vary the S/N threshold for visual inspection based on the candidate width.
 Therefore, for these beams, the S/N threshold of 7 for inspection is only applicable for candidates with widths $< 100$ ms. Since the majority of the false positives had larger widths, candidates with widths $> 400$ ms were only inspected if their S/N was higher than 12.
 A S/N threshold between 7 and 12 was used for candidates with widths of 100--400 ms.

 \textit{Targeted observations:} For the targeted observations, a search strategy similar to the one employed by \citet{gopinath24} was used.
 We mask the time and frequency bins containing RFI using \texttt{rfifind}, and further replace these bins with Gaussian noise corresponding to local statistics around these bins.
 The searches were, in general, performed on filterbank files with a time resolution of $0.983$ ms -- unless there were known constraints on the scattering timescale from detections at higher frequencies.
 In cases where the scattering timescale limits -- when extrapolated to 150\,MHz ($\tau_{s,150\,\textrm{MHz}}$) using an assumed frequency ($\nu$) dependent scaling of $\tau_s \propto \nu^{-4}$ -- were less than a few milliseconds, additional searches were conducted at higher time resolutions (up to $81\,\mu$s).
 The higher-time-resolution searches were enabled by coherently dedispersing the data using \texttt{cdmt} \citep{bassa2017a}, with the resulting output filterbank file still having the same time and frequency resolution as the lower-resolution search (with incoherent dedispersion), but with reduced dispersion smearing.
 This applied to the search for bursts in the observations of FRBs 20200120E, 20201124A, 20200428D, and 20220912A.
 However, these higher-time-resolution searches did not yield any positive burst candidates for any of the sources.
 Therefore, for the sake of simplicity and consistency, we only consider the searches at $0.983$ ms resolution for the rest of the analysis.

-Similarly, additional searches were performed by dividing the frequency band into overlapping halves and quarters for a subset of the (more recent) observations listed.
-Since there were no detections above a S/N of 7, we do not consider these sub-banded searches for further analysis.
+All the targeted observations were additionally searched by creating filterbank files of 4 overlapping halves and 8 overlapping quarters of the 78.8-MHz LOFAR HBA band to increase sensitivity towards narrow-band bursts.
+These fractional-band filterbanks were then searched using the same pipeline as described above.
+Later, these subbanded searches were extended to 15 overlapping 12.5\,MHz-wide searches, with approximately 12-15\% of all targeted observations being searched this way.
+Since there were no detections of astrophysical events above a S/N of 7, we do not consider these sub-banded searches for further analysis, while still noting that they helped increase the sensitivity of our searches.